acbilson/chaos-content/notes/top-of-mind.md

 - Determine my promotion-to-post guidelines.
 Some of my notes equal my posts in quality, length, and completeness.
 How to decide when a note about programming becomes an insight post?

 - Revise evangelism paradigm notes, there's a lot of cruft.

+- Figure out what kind of process would be helpful to review notes for further thinking.
+If these are primarily to help me innovate through aggregating and networking thought, it would be helpful to periodically _look_ at the whole corpus.

 # Writing Ideas